 4) Extra bath time.

+Here is one of my children’s favorite activities for toddlers in hotel room.
 Bring pudding (the type that does not require refrigeration) for finger painting.
 Put kiddo in the bathtub and let them go to town.
 Color your own with a few drops of food coloring or stay with chocolate and vanilla.
 My toddlers LOVED this activity.
 When it got boring I just stood them up and filled the bathtub with water – gave them a few small plastic toys or cups and let them go to town.
 Bubbles are good, too!

 5) Extra snacks.